w-m/WMGenericCollection/README.md

 WMGenericCollection
 ===================

 This project provides templates which can be used to easily create custom collection subclasses.
-The custom classes store a fixed type, e.g. an NSArray subclass which only stores NSStrings.
-This helps write more readable code, will generate compiler warnings on incompatible types, easier property access for container members, and much improved code completion.
+The custom classes store a fixed type - e.g. an NSArray subclass which only stores NSString objects.
+This helps writing more readable code, will generate compiler warnings on incompatible types, allow for easier property access for container members, and enables much improved code completion.

-The templates are provided as C preprocessor macros, as Objective-C is lacking a better option.
-There are no actual implementations of the methods provided.
-All interfaces simply redefine the methods of their super collection (NSArray, NSDictionary, NSSet) and return objects of these classes in their `+alloc` implementation.
+The templates are provided as C preprocessor macros, as Objective-C lacks a better option.
+The templates do not provide implementations of the methods.
+All interfaces simply redefine the methods of their super collection (`NSArray`, `NSDictionary`, `NSSet`) and return objects of these classes in their `+alloc` implementation.

+A couple of examples where it makes sense to use custom collections (`WMStringArray`, `WMMutableStringArray`, `WMStringKeyDictionary`) which were created with the templates:

 Better self-documentation of code
 ---------------------------------

-Often, collections make return types or arguments of a method.
-If they contain a fixed type, this can be made clear in the code:
+Often, methods return collections or take them as an argument.
+If the collection wraps a fixed type, this context information can be provided for the reader of the code:

     @property (nonatomic, retain) WMNumberArray *numbers;
     - (WMNumberArray *)numbersGreaterThan:(NSNumber *)compNumber;